 What is Bounce Rate?

-Wikipedia defines bounce rate as: the percentage of initial visitors to a site who “bounce” away to a different site, rather than continue on to other pages within the same site.
-A bounce occurs when a web site visitor only views a single page on a website, that is, the visitor leaves a site without visiting any other pages before a specified session-timeout occurs.
+According to Wikipedia bounce rate is the percentage of initial visitors to a site who “bounce” away to different websites rather than continuing on various pages of the same site!
+A bounce occurs when a web site visitor only views a single page on a website; that is, the visitor leaves a site without visiting any other pages before a specified session-timeout occurs.

 Bounce Rate = Total Number of Visits Viewing One Page / Total Number of Visits to that Page

-Awful – 80%-100% – Less than 3% of our sites measured have an average bounce rate this poor.
+Awful – 80%-100% – Less than 3% of our sites measured to have an average bounce rate this poor.
 Time to rethink your online strategy.

 Bad – 55% to 80% – Surprisingly, we see that 25% of sites fall within this range in the first few months that we measure.
 This metric is improved by introducing A/B and split testing for site improvement.

 Average – 40% – 55% – Most sites we measure, about 45% fall within this range.
 If you are here you can likely be making significant improvements using Website Optimizer.